jens-dallmann/recipe-website/docker/examplewebapp/README.md

 examplewebapp container
 =================================

 Provides some configurations for the example webapp.
+Based on [ssh enabled container](../ssh/README.md)

 Installs programs
 ----------------------